 Visitors looking for live entertainment can visit the theater, where the critically well-regarded Fine Arts Center Theatre Company puts on its annual season of productions ranging from dramas to musicals to comedies.
 Some shows are free entry, while other shows are paid for a reasonable cost.
 Interested parties can also join theatre training programs for students aged five to adult.

 The museum also has a shop where customers can bring home a part of their museum experience.
-They provide a curated array of gifts including handbags, necklaces and unframed work by local and regional artists.
-All attractions at the Fine Arts Center are closed on Mondays and open 10am to 7.30pm from Tuesday to Saturday.
-Sunday hours are 10am to 5pm.
+They provide a curated array of gifts including handbags, necklaces, and unframed work by local and regional artists.

 Address: 30 W Dale St, Colorado Springs, CO 80903